Hugo Keenan

 Hugo Keenan (born 18 June 1996) is an Irish professional rugby union player who plays as a fullback for United Rugby Championship club Leinster and the Ireland national team.

 Early life

 Keenan attended secondary school at Blackrock College.
 There he was a member of the team that won the 2014 Leinster Schools Senior Cup, with Keenan noted for his running and passing, including scoring a try in the final.

 Professional career

 Leinster

 Keenan debuted for Leinster in 2016 against Zebre at the age of 20.

+In May 2026, Leinster announced that Keenan had signed a new contract and would remain at the province until 2028.

 Ireland U20 and 7s

 Keenan played wing for the Ireland under-20 national rugby union team.
 Keenan started all matches for the Ireland under-20 team during the 2016 under-20 Six Nations.
 He also started all matches in the 2016 World Rugby under-20 Championship, including Ireland's historic victory over New Zealand.

 Keenan was called into the Ireland national rugby sevens team camp in early 2017.
 Keenan was part of the Ireland sevens team during the 2017 Grand Prix Series.
 He scored several tries during Ireland's win at the 2017 Moscow Sevens, including a crucial try in Ireland's 28–21 semifinal win over Russia.

 Keenan was called up to the Sevens Team for the 2023/24 Madrid Grand Final.
 In June 2024 Keenan was called up to the 2024 Olympics Squad.